SONGS OF RESILIENCE

 Rising Waters Collective

 June 20, 2026: A PROTESTRA concert to benefit detainees imprisoned in the Delaney Hall ICE detention center, and their families.
 Melissa Citro and Teresa Castillo, sopranos, Francesco Barfoed, piano, to celebrate World Refugee Day, St. George’s Episcopal Church, Maplewood, New Jersey.
-More information and tickets to come.
+For more information and tickets click here.

 July 18, 2026: SONGFEST (Greenville, South Carolina.)
 For more information and tickets, click here.

 August 4, 2026: TANGLEWOOD (Lenox, Mass) will present a selection from Songs of Resilience.
-More information and tickets to come.
+For more information and tickets, click here.

-August 8, 2026: RISING WATERS COLLECTIVE (Seattle, Washington.)
-Julia Benzinger, Holly Boaz, Ibudunni Ojikutu, sopranos; Lucy Weber, mezzo-soprano; Jay Rozendaal, piano.
+August 8 / 9, 2026: RISING WATERS COLLECTIVE (Seattle/Vashon, Washington) Julia Benzinger, Holly Boaz, Ibudunni Ojikutu, sopranos; Lucy Weber, mezzo-soprano; Jay Rozendaal, piano.
 For more information and tickets, click here.

 December 20, 2026: ENSEMBLE IPSE, (New York City) Lucy Fitz Gibbon and Rachel Jackson Doehring, sopranos; Geoffrey Burleson, piano.
 More information and tickets to come.